Azhrei/software101/ch05_serverside/instructions.md

 4. Use a web browser to visit the URL (shown in the output) and interact with the server

-    1. Register as a user on the server
+    1. Register as a user on the server (pick any username and password you wish)

     2. Login using the newly registered account